tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 Maybe we can make toilets fit a wider range of people.
 Men have the luxary of calmly standing while urinating, whereas women have to either hover or bear touching the seat.
 Could toilets be designed in some way that matched the female anatomy?
-Clara Greed [^greed2003] might give you us ideas.
+Clara Greed (2003) might give us ideas.
 More generally, can we design healthful toilets that still align with our cultural expectations?
-Alexander Kira[^kira1976] has ideas on that.
+Alexander Kira (1976) has ideas on that.

 The insistence on hovering over a public toilet can also be seen as a silly obsession with cleanliness.
-Sitting on the public toilet is probably perfectly safe, and hovering is known to have undesirable health outcomes, like taking longer to pee [^moore1991].
+Sitting on the public toilet is probably perfectly safe, and hovering is known to have undesirable health outcomes, like taking longer to pee (Moore & al, 1991).

 As an aside, we should consider squatting.
-Among other benefits, it might make peeing faster.[^amjadi2006][^rane2008] On the other hand, it might not.[^unsal2004]
+Among other benefits, it might make peeing faster (Amjadi & al, 2006; Rane & Corstiaans, 2008).
+On the other hand, it might not (Unsal & Cimentepe, 2004).

 Maybe we should just get over this.
 Alternatively, maybe we can keep toilets from feeling dirty.